24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 • Standing water around basement floor drains

-• Water seeping in around basement windows during storms
+• Water seeping in around basement windows during heavy rain

 • Higher-than-normal humidity readings in the basement (60%+ RH)